Ngeremlengui: Demography

 The population of the state was 350 in the 2015 census and median age was 32.7 years.
 The official languages of the state are Palauan and English.
 Ngirturong is the title of the traditional high chief from the state.

+In June 1972, the resident population was 472.

 Traditional villages

 At least eighteen traditional village sites are found in Ngeremlengui, and there may be as many as forty.
 Of special note, four villages lie in a cluster around the modern settlement of Imeong.
 These settlements were focused on the rich soil with a mixed forest on a thin strip of land along the coast, on the north shore of the bay, and along the major rivers just above the reaches of the mangroves.
 The traditional villages represent important symbols giving identity to families, clans, and regions.
 Within villages are numerous stone features with historical and traditional importance.
 Many of the stone platforms, odesongel, serve as clan cemeteries, and other stone features serve as shrines.
 The lagoon and Ngeremeduu Bay are important resource areas and were intensively exploited prehistorically.
 Important resources include the mangrove crab, and many species of fish.
 Taro swamp gardens exist near Imeong and the other traditional villages, and garden plots surround most of the village sites.